top of page

 Promenade Café

-Perfect for a satisfying breakfast and quick lunch, the Promenade Café specializes in gourmet burgers, seasonal salads, and comfort food classics.
+Perfect for a satisfying breakfast and a quick lunch, the Promenade Café specializes in gourmet burgers, seasonal salads, and comfort-food classics.

 Chelsea Chowder House & Bar

-Choose from various chowders, stews, and brews for an unforgettable, international culinary experience.
+Choose from a variety of chowders, stews, and brews for an unforgettable international culinary experience.
 High-quality steaks offer diners a tempting alternative to seafood, but the seafood rules at Chelsea Chowder House.
 Sample their most popular chowders, which change weekly, or savor one of the other signature fresh seafood dishes.

 Lunch is casual, and for dinner, a shirt and tie are required for entry.